jimuflow/jimuflow/docs/en/develop/build.md

 ```shell
 ./scripts/package_on_macos.sh
 ```
-After execution, JimuFlow.ap will be generated in the dist directory at the project root.
+After execution, `JimuFlow.app` will be generated in the dist directory at the project root.

 On Windows, execute the batch script [package_on_windows.bat](../../../scripts/windows/package_on_windows.bat):
 ```shell